-This presentation contains statements and information (within the meaning of applicable securities legislation).
+This presentation contains statements and information which constitute "forward-looking information" (within the meaning of applicable securities legislation).
 Such statements and information (together, "forward-looking statements") relate to future events, including the Corporation's future performance, business prospects or opportunities.
 Actual results may differ materially from those expressed or implied by forward-looking statements.
 The forward-looking statements contained in this presentation are expressly qualified by this cautionary statement.
 Forward-looking statements speak only as of the date of this presentation, unless otherwise indicated.
-IPC does not intend, and does not assume any obligation, to update these forward-looking statements, except as required by applicable laws.
+IPC does not assume any obligation, to update these forward-looking statements, except as required by applicable laws.

-The Covid-19 virus and the restrictions and disruptions related to it had a material effect on the world demand for, and prices of, oil and gas as well as the market price of the shares of oil and gas companies generally, including the Corporation's common shares.
-Although demand, commodity prices and share prices have recovered in 2021, there can be no assurance that these effects will not resume or that commodity prices will not decrease or remain volatile in the future.
+The Covid-19 virus and the restrictions and disruptions related to it had a material effect on the world demand for, and prices of, oil and gas as well as the market price of the shares of oil and gas as well as the market commodity prices and share prices have recovered in 2021, there can be no assurance that commodity prices will not decrease or remain volatile in the future.
 These factors are beyond the control of the Corporation and it is difficult to assess how these, and other factors, will continue to affect the Corporation and the market price of IPC's common shares.
 In light of the current situation, as at the date of this presentation, the Corporation continues to review and assess its business plans and assumptions regarding the business environment, as well as its estimates of future production, cash flows, operating costs and capital expenditures.

 All statements other than statements of historical fact may be forward-looking statements.
-Any statements or involve discussions with respect to predictions, beliefs, plans, projections, forecasts, guidance, budgets, objectives, assumptions or future events or performance (often, but not always, using words or phrases such as "seek", "anticipate", "potential", "targeting", "intend", "could", "might", "should", "believe", "budget" and similar expressions) are not statements of historical fact and may be "forward-looking statements include, but are not limited to, statements with respect to:
+Any statements of necessary or involve discussions with respect to predictions, expectations, beliefs, plans, projections, forecasts, guidance, budgets, objectives, assumptions or future events or performance (often, but not always, using words or phrases such as "seek", "anticipate", "plan", "continue", "estimate", "predict", "predict", "predict", "predict", "predict", "intend", "could", "might", "should", "believe", "budget" and similar expressions) are not statements of historical fact and may be "forward-looking statements".
+Forward-looking statements include, but are not limited to, statements with respect to: